Harriet Tubman's family: Posthumous relations

 Some descendants of her siblings have worked on preserving the national memory of Tubman’s life.
-The great-great-great-granddaughter of her sister Soph, Ernestine Wyatt, successfully campaigned for the United States Army Military Intelligence Corps to induct Tubman into its Hall of Fame as a full member and has advocated for a Harriet Tubman Day.
+A great-great-great-granddaughter of her sister Soph, Ernestine "Tina" Martin Wyatt, successfully campaigned for the United States Army Military Intelligence Corps to induct Tubman into its Hall of Fame as a full member and has advocated for a Harriet Tubman Day.
+Wyatt participated at the November 11, 2024 ceremony in which Tubman was posthumously commissioned as a one-star general (Brigadier General) in the Maryland Army National Guard in recognition of her military service during the Civil War.

 Other descendants of Soph (Sophie Stokes Brown), Joyce Stokes Jones and her daughter Michele Jones Galvin, have written a book about Tubman titled Beyond the Underground: Aunt Harriet, Moses of Her People.

 Marriages

 John Tubman

 She was married in 1844 to John Tubman, a free man.
 He was a neighbor of Ben Ross.
 Tubman had asked for permission to marry and live with John, which she received, but she was still to work for Brodess.
 She changed her given name about the same time, becoming Harriet Tubman.
 If they had any children, they would have been the property of the Brodess family.
 See Partus sequitur ventrem.

 Realizing she was to be sold following her enslaver's death, Tubman escaped in 1849 when she was 27.
 She returned to lead her husband north with her, and she brought a new suit for him to wear on the trip north.
 However, he had married another free woman.
 He was killed in 1867 following a dispute with Robert Vincent, a white man, over ashes that Vincent wanted removed from a tenant's house.
 They fought in the morning, and Vincent chased Tubman with an axe, but he could not catch him.
 Later in the day, he saw Tubman and shot him in the forehead.
 Vincent drove on without checking Tubman's condition.
 Tubman was killed instantly.
 Vincent was arrested on November 4, 1867.
 He was tried, and was found not guilty.
 He had claimed to the all-white jury that Tubman had come after him with a club.